CAYLEY VANDE BERG FROM FOND DU LAC COUNTY CROWNED

-2019 WISCONSIN FAIREST OF THE FAIRS
+2020 WISCONSIN FAIREST OF THE FAIRS

-The 2019 Wisconsin Fairest of the Fairs, who was selected Wednesday evening at the annual Wisconsin Association of Fairs Convention in Wisconsin Dells.
-A field of 42 talented young women, the highest number in the history of the competition, vied for this coveted position, and Meghan Buechel, representing the Brown County Fair, took home the Fairest of the Fairs title.
+The Wisconsin Association of Fairs and the Wisconsin State Fair Park officials are excited to introduce the 2020 Wisconsin Fairest of the Fairs, who was selected Wednesday evening at the annual Wisconsin Association of Fairs Convention in Wisconsin Dells.
+A field of 36 talented contestants vied for this coveted position, and Cayley Vande Berg, 20, representing the Fond du Lac County Fair, took home the title.

 Each year, the Wisconsin Fairest of the Fairs travels throughout the state promoting the educational, agricultural, social, cultural and commercial opportunities available at Wisconsin’s great fairs.
 It is a position of responsibility to the citizens of our great state, and the winner must possess excellent communication skills as well as organization, professionalism and a passion for the fair industry.

-Buechel will serve a one-year term, and her responsibilities include appearances at fairs and events throughout the state, working with media and promoting the importance of Wisconsin’s fair and agriculture industries.
+Vande Berg will serve a one-year term, and her responsibilities include appearances at fairs and events throughout the state, working with media and promoting the importance of Wisconsin’s fair and agriculture industries.

-“We look forward to welcoming the Fairest of the Fairs to the Wisconsin State Fair staff each year,” stated Kathleen O’Leary, CEO of Wisconsin State Fair Park.
-“Meghan demonstrated a true passion for the fair and agriculture industry and rose to the top in a year when we had a record number of young women competing for the honor and responsibility of being Fairest of the Fairs.
-Congratulations to Meghan and to all of the 2019 contestants.”
+“We look forward to welcoming Cayley to the Wisconsin State Fair staff this summer,” stated Kathleen O’Leary, CEO of Wisconsin State Fair Park.
+“Cayley demonstrated a true passion for educating people about the fair and agriculture industries.
+She is a hard-working and dedicated employee, student and volunteer who will be a great ambassador for all Wisconsin Fairs.
+Congratulations to Cayley and all of the 2020 contestants.”

 Reynolds has been the manager for the Warren County Fair in Indianola, Iowa for the past 20 years.
 She also owns and operates a crop insurance agency and manages a 23-head beef cow herd with her husband.
 Reynolds has served in multiple director and president positions within the Iowa Association of Fairs and the International Association of Fairs and Expositions.